 Dr. Porter has some excellent couple's recovery webinars available for single purchase, or via a monthly membership at:

-Monthly membership (affiliate link) Monthly Membership DV@Home Library
+Monthly membership for all videos Monthly Membership DV@Home Library

-Be sure to sign up for their email list, as they provide several free resources throughout the year for couple's recovery and growth.
+Be sure to sign up for Daring Venture's email list, as they provide several free resources throughout the year for couple's recovery and growth.

 Also subscribe to his YouTube Channel for short, informative videos appropriate for couples to view together.